Parrots are among the few birds that can learn words and mimic human language.

-However, there’s no context behind the word, and parrots don’t actually know what “Hello” means.
+However, the word has no context, and parrots don’t know what hello means.

-Similarly, when an appliance, such as a microwave or oven, beeps, humans tend to rush to it.
-Therefore, parrots treat the beeping sound in the same way as a human word.
+Similarly, when an appliance, such as a microwave or oven, beeps, humans rush to it.
+Therefore, parrots treat the beeping sound the same as a human word.

 So, it’s up to owners to spend time nurturing their parrot’s talking ability by engaging in conversation.
-That way, parrots may gain some contextual understanding of the sounds that owners regularly use.
+That way, parrots gain a contextual understanding of the sounds we regularly use.

 Do Parrots Understand English?

-Parrots aren’t advanced enough to distinguish between our languages.
-They learn the languages of their owners, but they don’t understand what the words and phrases mean, regardless of what language they’re in.
+Parrots aren’t advanced enough to distinguish between languages like English, French, and Spanish.
+They learn the languages of their owners, but they don’t understand what the words and phrases mean.

 Can Parrots Hold A Conversation?

 Parrots can hold conversations in a loose sense.
-While they likely don’t understand precisely what they’re saying, they can vocalize enough words and phrases for us to be able to hold a conversation with them.
-As mentioned, this is only possible when their owners engage in regular conversation.
+While they don’t understand what they’re saying, they can vocalize enough words and phrases for us to converse with them.

-However, in the wild, parrots hold conversations with their flock by creating unique songs.
-That’s so they can recognize each other.
+Wild parrots hold conversations with their flock by creating unique songs so that they can recognize each other.
 They also learn languages in a similar way to humans.

-Therefore, making human sounds is a way for parrots to communicate with you and be considered a type of conversation.
-By making human sounds back to your parrot, you’re accepting that you’re a part of the flock.
+Therefore, making human sounds allows parrots to communicate with us.
+By returning human sounds to the parrot, you accept that you’re a part of its flock.

 How Do Parrots Vocalize Human Speech?

 Parrots are vocal learners, grasping sounds by imitating them.
-A PLOS One study describes how the parrots’ brain is unique in that it contains a song system within a song system.
+Parrots’ brains are unique in that they have a song system within a song system.

-Parrots learn human words because they’re ingrained to fit in.
-In the wild, parrots vocalize essential information with their flock.
-They also use sounds to fit in.
-Joining a flock provides protection from predators and allows parrots to forage for food together, giving them a better chance of survival.
+Parrots vocalize information with their flock using sounds to fit in.
+Joining a flock protects parrots from predators and allows them to forage for food, giving them a better chance of survival.

 As a result, pet parrots imitate human sounds because they see owners as their flock.
-That means they integrate into it by mimicking words and phrases.
+That means they integrate by mimicking words and phrases.

-Similarly, parrots make sounds by modifying the air that flows over the syrinx.
-This is a fluid-filled cavity within the spinal cord or brain stem.
-It’s known as the vocal organ of birds and is located at the base of the trachea.
+Parrots make sounds by modifying the air that flows over the syrinx.
+This is the vocal organ of birds, located at the base of the trachea.

 Parrots use their tongue to create vibrations that pass through the syrinx, reproducing the sounds they hear to make a sound.
-Because parrots don’t have vocal cords, they don’t “talk” as such, but they mimic human speech sounds.
+As parrots don’t have vocal cords, they mimic human speech.

 How Do Parrots Remember Words?